schoolofdevops/kubernetes-labguide/chapters/argo_rollout_canary.md

 ```
-kubectl get pods -n ingress-nginx
+kubectl get pods -n ingress-nginx --watch
 ```

+Wait for the container for nginx ingress controller to be up.
 You could also validate by connecting to the IPADDRESS of your node where the cluster is beeng setup on port 80, where you should see `**404 Not Found**` error.
 This is the sign that nginx is set up as a ingress controller and looking for a request with hostname/path defined.

-Add a path based routing
+### Add Ingress Rule with Host based Routing

 Once you have the ingress controller working,  add the following ingress rule

-File : `prod/vote-ing.yaml`
+File : `prod/ingress.yaml`

 ```
 ---